chanjesse/TicTacToe/readme.md

 #Personal Project
-This is a tic tac toe game in C++.
+This is a tic tac toe game in C++!